 History of Harry’s Walls

-These two artillery bastions and length of curtain wall belong to an unfinished fort, begun – despite its name – in 1551, during the reign of King Edward VI (1547–53).
+These two artillery bastions and length of curtain wall on the west side of St Mary’s, in the Isles of Scilly, belong to an unfinished Tudor fort.
+It was begun – despite its name – in 1551, during the reign of King Edward VI (1547–53).

 Henry’s response was to order the building of a chain of artillery forts and blockhouses to guard the harbours and beaches of southern England.